 Postal couriers (like USPS) have simple pricing structures where you mostly pay for your shipping costs.
-Express couriers (like UPS and FedEx) offer faster and more reliable services, but with a more complex pricing structure.
+Express couriers (like UPS and FedEx) offer faster and more reliable services with a more complex pricing structure.

 Here are some common fees that express couriers can charge.

 - Fuel surcharge: This is calculated as a percentage of the shipping costs and varies weekly or monthly depending on the country.
 The price of gas can significantly impact this fee.

 - Remote area/extended area surcharge: This applies to shipping addresses that are far from the usual delivery path of the courier.
 It’s best to let customers know that these fees may apply for certain locations so they know what to expect.

 - Failed deliveries: Express couriers can charge extra for delivery re-attempts, address correction fees, and return fees.
 An address verification software at checkout can help you avoid collecting a wrong address.

 - DDP (Deliver Duty Paid) surcharge: If duty and tax apply to your shipment, many express couriers are qualified customs brokers and can process this for an additional fee.
 One option to avoid this charge is to choose the DDU option (Deliver Duty Unpaid).

 However, it’s worth noting that when DDU shipments arrive in customs, they will be delayed as customs will need to receive the duties payment before it can be released.

 Using the DDP option definitely provides a smoother shipping experience.
 It reduces the chances of shipping delays, which could cost you more money and affect customer satisfaction.

 There are many reasons why a shipment might be stuck at customs.
 The reasons can differ in severity from high (your goods are prohibited for import) to low (having the incorrect paperwork).